Still under construction

 A special camp October 2025 in Peterborough with family and some of their local church members at Mark Street United Church.

 In the works: The Kitchener Public Library System.
+No longer in the works.
+Two well attended camps happened during March Break.

 Brief information on each of the squad members can be found further down.